GDQuest/website/content/open-source/guidelines/gdquest-videos/index.md

 date: 2019-07-07T09:34:00+09:00
 ---

-This document is a living tool to help us improve the educational value and the consistency of our video lessons.
+This document is a living guide to help us improve both the form and the substance of our tutorials.

-The goal is to help us solidify both the form and the substance of our tutorials.
-We included practical tips about recording.
+This guide contains:

+1. **Our experience with education** and getting your message across
+1. **Practical tips about writing, recording, and editing**

-We're also leaving our guidelines open for fellow tutors to contribute, and for aspiring tutors to draw inspiration from.
+We're also leaving our guidelines open for fellow tutors to contribute to, to critique, and for aspiring tutors to draw inspiration from.

+## How to make great education ##

-## We learn when we're engaged in an activity
+### We learn when we're engaged in an activity ###

 Until now, our videos have been showing solutions to problems, but we've rarely even tried to engage the viewer directly.
 Practice is essential to learning.
 Putting what you learned in your own words, and applying what you're learning, as you're learning it.
 So is getting sufficient feedback for every step that we take learning a given discipline.